Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/Research framing.md

 What are the key considerations that have to be taken in mind while making the research?

 ### Activities
-<p><strong>Team Communication:</strong> I'll start by talking to the team members involved in AI integration.
-This includes developers, project managers, and anyone else working on the project.</p>
+**Team Communication.** I'll start by talking to the team members involved in AI integration.
+This includes developers, project managers, and anyone else working on the project.

 ## Findings